docker/docs/docker-hub/billing/faq.md

 ### I read that images are going to expire on November 1?
 What is going on here?

 A planned policy for image expiration enforcement for inactive images for free accounts was announced to take effect November 1, 2020.
 After hearing feedback from customers, this policy has been placed on hold until mid 2021.
-More information is available in [this blog post](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/).
+More information is available in [this blog post](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/){: target="blank" rel="noopener" class=""}.

 ### What are the rate limits for pulling Docker images from the Docker Hub Registry?

 Rate limits for Docker image pulls are based on the account type of the user requesting the image - not the account type of the image’s owner.
 These are defined on the [pricing](https://www.docker.com/pricing) page.

 The highest entitlement a user has, based on their personal account and any orgs they belong to, will be used.
 Unauthenticated pull requests are “anonymous” and will be rate limited based on IP address rather than user ID.
-For more information on authenticating image pulls, please see ["How do I authenticate pull requests"](/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests).
+For more information on authenticating image pulls, please see [How do I authenticate pull requests](/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests).

 ### Are there rate limits on Docker Hub container image requests?